 The bitterness of Pu'er tea is mainly from the tea itself and chemical changes that occur in the manufacturing process.
 The bitter substances appearing in the tea itself include polyphenols, catechins, tea tannins, caffeine, etc. About 85% of caffeine contained in the alkaloids will be dissolved in the tea when brewing in hot water.
 The astringency of tea is from tea tannins.
 Pu'er tea is made from big leaf tea.
 The contents of Yunnan big leaf tea are richer than other teas, so the bitter taste of Pu'er tea is relatively heavier.
-But after years of natural aging, bitterness and astringency will slowly turn into sweet.
+But after years of natural aging, bitterness and astringency will slowly turn into smoother and sweeter.

 In old time, wild arbor tea was extremely bitter that could not be drinkable.
 After being through the long cultivation by older generations, the "wild type" tea has transformed to "cultivated" tea today.